 Using available archival and publicly available data on US military deployments in Iraq and Afghanistan, co-authors and I investigate how promotions, unit organization, and rotations affect counterinsurgency.

-Traditionally, sub-division boundaries have limited the attention paid to political violence in America by International Relations and Comparative Politics scholars.
+Traditionally, IR and Comparative politics scholars of violence have limited the attention paid to political violence in America.

 Working as part of a team at the Chicago Project on Security and Threats (CPOST), we are analyzing determinants of support for American Extremism.
 Our research has been briefed to policy makers and covered in the New York Times.